tier4/AutowareArchitectureProposal.iv/localization/pose_estimator/ndt_scan_matcher/ndt_pcl_modified/README.md

 ## Purpose

-This package is a modified version of NDT library, which is implemented in Point Cloud Library (<https://github.com/PointCloudLibrary/pcl>).
+This is a modification of [PCL](https://github.com/PointCloudLibrary/pcl)'s NDT.

 ## Change Points

 - You can get the Hessian matrix by getHessian().
 - You can get the estimated position for each iteration by getFinalTransformationArray().
-- It doesn't align the 6 axes at the same time, just processes the rotational component first, then processes the 6 axes. [experimental feature]
+- It optimizes rotational axes first, then jointly optimizes rotational and translational axes. [experimental feature]